daavedays/daavedays/README.md

 - 👋 Hi, I’m David,
 - 👀 I’m interested in Engeneering and programming.
 - 🌱 I’m currently learning how to code in python.
-- 💞️ I’m looking to collaborate on Games and Websites mainly on Python and Java
+- 💞️ I’m looking to collaborate on Games and Websites mainly in Python and Java
 - 📫 How to reach me daavedays@gmail.com

 <!---